MichaelThamm/MichaelThamm.github.io/index.md

   _"The CHARGE Lab, under the leadership of its founder Professor Narayan C. Kar, who is a Tier 1 Canada Research Chair in Electrified Vehicles, is an internationally recognized R&D, component and system design and test centre that fosters cross-disciplinary research collaboration among materials, mechanical, electrical and software engineers."_

   I am an active member of the research team at Charge Labs, pushing the envelope of EV research.
 My work includes evolutionairy algorithms, induction motor design, and motor performance testing.
-My contributions can be found
+My contributions can be found here:

   ### Journey To MaSc [Repo Link](https://github.com/MichaelThamm/MaSc-LinearInductionMotorGeneticOptimization)